Clitocybe strigosa: Description

 The cap (pileus) is 2.5–6.5 cm broad, hygrophanous (changing colour as it dries) and non‑pruinose, with weak translucent striations at the margin.
 When fresh it is chestnut to greyish‑brown, the disc sometimes darker; in dried specimens it browns to a pale yellowish‑brown.
 The cap is convex to plane, often becoming umbilicate (with a small central depression), and the surface dries smooth and matt, showing faint concentric wrinkles in dried herbarium specimens (Latin: specimina exsiccata).

 The stem measures 3–11 cm by 3–15 mm, concolorous with or slightly paler than the cap.
 It is equal or barely tapered at the base, solid at first then hollowing out, cylindrical (terete) to somewhat compressed, and bears a very thin pale fibrillose (hair‑like) coating—especially at the apex—and occasional scant tomentum or rhizoid‑like hyphae at the base.

 The gills are very short‑decurrent to narrowly adnate, attaching at angles of 10–60°.
 They occur in three to four tiers, with 25–35 reaching the stipe, and are 4–6 mm broad at mid‑length—about three times broader than the underlying context.
 When moist they are pale brown‑grey; in older specimens they turn grey‑brown to hoary.
-The odour of the mushrom is faintly fungoid and the taste is mild.
+The odour of the mushroom is faintly fungoid and the taste is mild.

 Microscopically, the spores measure 5.4–10.2 by 3.4–5.2 micrometres (μm), broadly ellipsoid with obtuse bases, often with a slight asymmetrical constriction and containing guttules (oil droplets); the apiculus is 0.8–1.0 by 0.7–0.9 μm.
 Spores are mostly single, seldom in pairs, and yield an abundant, pale yellow spore print with a faint greyish tint.
 The spores of C. strigosa are cyanophilic, meaning they readily absorb blue dyes such as lactophenol cotton blue, due to a mucilaginous outer layer (myxosporium) of the spore wall that is absent in non-cyanophilic species.

 Under the microscope, the cap cuticle (pileipellis) is 25–40 μm thick, with hyphae 2.5–7.0 μm wide, parallel to lightly interwoven, and bearing intracellular and membranal pigments; the subcutis is 100–120 μm thick, with similar hyphae and richer pigment concentrated in the lower layer.